CodiTramuntana/decidim-module-cdtb/README.md

 #### Remove users

-You can delete users through a CSV with the user ID.
+You can delete users through a CSV with the user ID and a reporter user mailer.
 The purpose is to be able to eliminate potentially spammy users.

 This task reports and hide the user's comments, blocks the user, and finally deletes the user.